 Getting started on your resume can be a daunting task.
 The prospect of selling yourself to potential employers in only one or two pages may seem impossible, but these resume samples will help to get you off to a good start.
 They are MS Word documents, so you can manipulate them to create a resume that reflects your own skills and experience.

-Career Advising Handbook - Whether you are a freshman or a senior the Career Services Handbook will help you navigate your journey from college to career.
 Use the Four Year Career Planning Guide to stay on track with career planning activities such as choosing a major, getting career related experience with co-ops or internships, and beginning your first professional job search.
 In addition, you will find a 5 step plan to help you choose a major, tips to help you with your job search, interviewing strategies, and samples to help you with creating your resume, cover letter, and post interview thank you letters.
-This Handbook is designed specifically to address the unique needs of Southern students.
-Get started with the Handbook today, and follow up with an individual appointment with a career counselor.